 Star Trek: The Original Series was better with this in some episodes than in others (as with most tropes).
 There were battles sequences where the enemy ship was shown on the viewscreen as coming out of the far distance, firing, and passing out of view, and others where it seemed to always be in visual range.

-In the third season of Star Trek: Enterprise they introduce the Delphic Expanse, a mysterious region full of Negative Space Wedgies and other assorted mysterious phenomenon that is visually distinct from normal space and impossible to see into (or through).
+In the third season they introduce the Delphic Expanse, a mysterious region full of Negative Space Wedgies and other assorted mysterious phenomenon that is visually distinct from normal space and impossible to see into (or through).
 Humans have no idea it exists.
 It's described as 2000 light years across, and it takes the Enterprise about three months to get there at high speed.
 This works out to about 60 light years.
 Something 2000 light years across 60 light years away would cover half the sky.
 Thus leading to the conclusion that human astronomers in the Star Trek universe are remarkably unobservant for failing to have noticed it.
+Although it is possible that the Expanse, being artificially generated, has become visible recently enough that light from it has not yet reached Earth.

 Even more down-to-Earth distances are erroneous.
 The first Xindi attack etches a swath of destruction 4000 kilometers long, all the way from Florida to Venezuela.
 4000 kilometers would reach all the way from the northwestern corner of Florida almost all the way across Venezuela.
 However, from the starting point that the crew observes from orbit, it would reach all the way across Venezuela and into Brazil-if it were going in the right direction.
 As shown from orbit, Panama, Colombia, Ecuador, and Peru should have been affected instead.